Elimination Chamber (2020): Aftermath

-Elimination Chamber would be the final WWE pay-per-view to be held in-person with spectators before the World Health Organization (WHO) declared COVID-19 a pandemic on March 11.
-The next day, WWE canceled all touring shows indefinitely, and moved Raw, SmackDown, and future pay-per-views to the WWE Performance Center in Orlando, Florida with no audience beginning March 13.
+Elimination Chamber would be WWE's final PPV and livestreaming event to be held in-person with spectators before the World Health Organization (WHO) declared COVID-19 a pandemic on March 11.
+The next day, WWE canceled all touring shows indefinitely, and moved Raw, SmackDown, and future PPV and livestreaming events to the WWE Performance Center in Orlando, Florida with no audience beginning March 13.
 NXT's shows continued to be held at NXT's home base of Full Sail University in Winter Park, Florida, but also with no fans.
 In August, the company relocated Raw and SmackDown's shows to a bio-secure bubble called the WWE ThunderDome, which was first hosted at Orlando's Amway Center.
 In October, NXT moved to the Performance Center in a similar setup called the Capitol Wrestling Center.
 The ThunderDome was then relocated to Tropicana Field in St. Petersburg, Florida in December and then the Yuengling Center in Tampa, Florida in April 2021.
-WrestleMania 37, which was held on April 10 and 11, 2021, was WWE's first event during the pandemic to have live ticketed fans, and in mid-July, WWE resumed a live touring schedule with Money in the Bank being the first pay-per-view on this initial tour.
+WrestleMania 37, which was held on April 10 and 11, 2021, was WWE's first event during the pandemic to have live ticketed fans, although to a limited capacity, and in mid-July, WWE resumed a live touring schedule with Money in the Bank being the first PPV and livestreaming event back with full capacity crowds.
+In addition, this was the final Elimination Chamber to be held in the United States with ticketed spectators until the 2026 event.